Keith Cirkel

 }

 The data- prefix can be a little unwieldy but it allows for the widest compatibility with tools and frameworks.
-Using attributes without some kind of namespace can be a little dangerous, as you risk clobbering HTML's global attributes, but as long as your attribute name has a dash it should be quite safe.
-For example you might invent your own namespace for addressing CSS parameters, which gives the benefit of readability:
+Using attributes without some kind of namespace can be a little dangerous, as you risk clobbering HTML's global attributes.
+As long as your attribute name has a dash it should be quite safe; for example you might invent your own namespace for addressing CSS parameters, which gives the benefit of readability:

 .Card[my-align=left] { text-align: left; }